 What are the main advantages?

-This technology allows to offer minimally processed food and beverages, free of additives and keeping all the organoleptic properties.
+This technology allow companies to offer minimally processed food and beverages, which are free of additives and retain all the organoleptic properties.
 These products adapt to the current demand of fresh, natural and clean label products.
-Likewise, high pressure is applied to the product in its final package, inactivates pathogens and microorganisms, guaranteeing food safety, protecting the brand and reaching a shelf life up to 10 times longer, which allows to enter new markets.
+Likewise, high pressure is applied to the product in its final package, inactivates pathogens and microorganisms, guaranteeing food safety, protecting the brand and reaching a shelf life up to 10 times longer, which facilitates entry into to new markets.

 It is true that during this process a slight temperature increase occurs inside the vessel.

 This phenomenon is called adiabatic heating and is associated to water compression.
 Every 100 MPa/1,000 bar/14,500 psi gained, temperature will increase 3°C/37 °F. This means that at the maximum operating pressure of industrial equipment (600 MPa/6,000 bar/87,000 psi) water temperature would only increase 18 °C/64 °F. During depressurization the temperature will immediately return to the initial one (adiabatic cooling).